Cofounder & Research Lead (Volunteer)

 ‘Going vegan destroys the environment’ says Fox News.
 Is there evidence of this?

-Fox News claims that veganism harms the environment, but evidence shows plant-based diets are significantly more sustainable and environmentally friendly than meat-heavy diets.
+Fox News claims that veganism harms the environment, but evidence shows plant-based diets are significantly more sustainable.

 FACT CHECK